1. What is a healthy breakfast?

 The key is moderation.

 The earliest meaningful research was done by a cardiologist named Arthur Klatsky.
 He noticed that many of his patients with heart disease were not drinkers.
-This led him to do a retrospective study of over 80,000 patients and he discovered those who drank more had a much lower risk of dying from a heart attack.
+This led him to study of over 80,000 patients and he discovered those who drank more had a much lower risk of dying from a heart attack.
 Dr. Klatsky's research has since been repeatedly confirmed.
 For instance, an early population study of Mediterranean countries showed the lowest risks of death from heart disease in those consuming the most alcohol.
 The important point is that research on Mediterranean Diet shows that alcohol is generally consumed with meals.
+(Lipids in Hlth and Dis 2005;4:17)

 The scientists performed blood tests on the subjects at the beginning and end of each period of alcohol consumption and found that although both gin and sparkling wine helped reduce the biomarkers of inflammation that indicate artherosclerosis, the effects of cava consumption were significantly greater than those seen for gin.